HITRUST Introduction: Getting Started

 The HITRUST CSF is targeted toward organizations of all sizes that “create, access, store, or exchange Protected Health Information (PHI)”.
 Due to the high level of sensitivity of PHI, numerous state, federal and international standards and regulations have been developed to control how PHI can be processed, stored or communicated.

 The HITRUST CSF is a standard built upon other standards and authoritative sources relevant to the healthcare industry.
-The HITRUST CSF is designed to consolidate the guidance of all these standards into an actionable list of the requirements necessary for regulatory compliance.
+It is designed to consolidate the guidance of all these standards into an actionable list of the requirements necessary for regulatory compliance.
 The list of applicable regulations includes the following: